wellplayed/ulol/README.md

 If a referee makes an incorrect judgment, the judgment can be subject to reversal.
 NACC officials at their discretion may evaluate the decision during or after the match to determine if the proper procedure was implemented to allow for a fair decision.
 If the proper procedure was not followed, NACC officials reserve the right to potentially invalidate the referee’s decision.
 NACC officials will always maintain final say in all decisions set forth throughout the NACC.

 ### 5.1.4 Gambling Prohibition
-All rules prohibiting gambling on LoL, as found below in Section 9, shall apply to referees without limitation.
+All rules prohibiting gambling on LoL, as found below in [Section 7.3](#73-association-with-gambling), shall apply to referees without limitation.

 ## 5.2 Competitive Patch & Server
 NACC will be played on the North America live server.
 As such, the current live patch will be used for all competitive play.